Steps to Work

 - Steps to Work: Disclosing Criminal Convictions leaflet (Department for Employment and Learning website)

 Where can you get more information?

-You can get more information on Steps to Work by contacting an adviser in your local Jobs & Benefits Office or JobCentre.
-You can also ring 0800 353 530.
+You can get more information on Steps to Work by contacting an adviser in your local Jobs and Benefits office/JobCentre.